logto-io/docs/docs/docs/recipes/configure-connectors/social-connector/configure-popular-social-connector.md

 ## Configure steps

-To add a new Social connector in Logto Console, navigate to “**Connector > Social connectors**” and click the “**Add Social Connector**” button.
+To add a new Social connector in Logto Console, navigate to “**Connector > Social connectors**” and click the “**Add social connector**” button.
 Then Select the desired social connector type in the Modal that appears and click the “**Next**” button.

 Note that **each type of common social connector can only create one instance** in a Logto tenant.